 Doctor Who: Believe it or not, there is a portion of the fandom that cried over Adric getting blown to bits.

 It wasn't so much the actual death scene in that case, but the Silent Credits over a picture of his broken star.
 Beautifully touching.

 Donna Noble.
-She was deliberately written as a Scrappy in her first appearance, but she developed, some of the fandom grew to like her and got really annoyed after she got a bridge dropped on her (death is relative).
+Though only a Scrappy in her first appearance, having developed by the time she was on for a full series, some of the fandom grew to like her and got really annoyed after she got a bridge dropped on her (death is relative).

 Downton Abbey: Lady Sybil; she just seemed to be the "modern audience appeal" character, the typical Rebellious Princess that you'd find in any animated film from the '90s.
 However, her death after giving birth to a daughter was genuinely shocking and tragic.